 Supervised composition of vocal, choral and instrumental church music.
-Also includes small compositions, readings, listening, analysis and philosophy.
+May include small compositions, readings, listening, analysis and philosophy.
+Open to graduate church music majors or others by permission of instructor.
 Both semesters, two hours.
 Prerequisite: MT 502.

-MT 611-641 Private Composition.
+MT 611-641-Private Composition.

-Composition Principals Only.
+Composition principals only.
 One hour.